 |Darlington Locomotive Works|

-The end of the building that The A1 Trust would occupy in 1997 - A1SLT
+Prior to its resoration in 2016, the end of the building the Trust would occupy in 1997 - A1SLT

 In a brief ceremony in front of Locomotion No .1, the world's first public railway locomotive, now preserved in Darlington Railway Museum, Mayor of Darlington John Williams presented the key to the new works to Dorothy Mather, widow of the 'A1's' designer.
 It was fitting that Arthur Peppercorn's widow should accept the key on the Trust's behalf, as he spent the happiest years of his distinguished career in Darlington.